Thursday, 14 November 2024

 For the life of me I cannot understand why this government just does not bite the bullet and do something meaningful when it comes to tax reform.
 Of course it will take a coalition government to do that.
 It will take a coalition government to do that in 2026.
 But of course we are not waiting till 2026 to have a fair-dinkum conversation with the Victorian people about our plans for this state for them – for singles, for families, for older Victorians, for great Victorians.
 There are no ordinary Victorians; they are all great Victorians with great stories, and we value them and we respect them, because their contribution to this community should be valued and should be respected and currently is not.
 We are not waiting until November 2026 to speak about how we would govern this state, the opportunity that we would seek to create in this state – to indicate to Victorians just some of the things that we would do to improve their lives and to make their lives easier.

+In July last year you may be interested to know – you also may not be interested to know, but it is my speaking time so I will carry on – we launched a tax discussion paper.
+That was an opportunity to talk to Victorians about the impost of taxes on the lives of Victorians and Victorian businesses over the last decade.
 What we heard during those consultations right around the state, including in Gippsland, was not good.
 It was not good at all.
 Victorians are buckling under the pressure of state government taxes and high inflation caused by a poorly planned big building project which is turning into a big bill that all Victorians will have to pay the price for.
 What Victorians want is a government that they can trust, a government who respects their money and a government who values the taxpayer money that Victorians earn and Victorians hand over to their government.
 They want that money treated with respect.
 They want a government that actually understands what integrity is.

 That is why just in the last couple of weeks the opposition, the alternative government in this state, announced our plan to better manage Victoria’s money.
 It is the first of a three-stage plan that we are starting to announce and will complete before the election.
 The first pillar of this plan is a charter of budget honesty, the second is a public expenditure tracker and the third is an intergenerational report – three things that we think are very, very important.
 We on the opposition benches know that it is not our money.
 It is not our money; it is Victorian taxpayers money.
-It is not the Liberal Party’s money, it is not the National Party’s money, it is not the member for Sandringham’s money, it is not the member for Gippsland South’s money – it is not.
+It is not the Liberal Party’s money; it is not the National Party’s money; it is not the member for Sandringham’s money; it is not the member for Gippsland South’s money; it is not.
 It is the Victorian taxpayers money, and it must be treated with respect as a basic principle.

 We think that we have an obligation to increase financial integrity in this state, so that charter of budget honesty in the first place is a very important first step to say to the Victorian people, ‘We respect the money that you give us.
 We will treat you with respect and we will treat your money with respect.
 We will manage your money better.’
 I am looking forward to and I am quite excited by the transparency that will be offered by a public expenditure tracker so Victorians can see firsthand where their money is being spent, how their money is being spent and in what area their money is being spent.
 This is information that is already there, collected on a monthly basis and made available by department, and it simply needs to be collated and made publicly available.
 Transparency is not a bad thing, especially after 10 years of Labor and especially after 10 Labor budgets.
 It is a good thing, and I think it will be appreciated by the Victorian people.